Appliance Configuration

 Runtime Server Configuration

-This property can be used to configure the runtime liberty server.
-This includes: configuring trace; managing endpoints/interfaces that the runtime server can respond to requests; setting server configuration parameters (such as proxy settings, SSL configuration); and defining users in the runtime user registry.
+Configuration for the Access Control and Federation runtime environment.
+Configuration options includes: configuring trace; managing endpoints and interfaces that the runtime server listens on; setting server configuration parameters (such as proxy settings, SSL configuration); and defining users and groups in the runtime user registry.

 runtime_properties: